ZipCodeCore/FullStack.MicroWebApplication-Server/README.md

 ### Video Library Application

 #### User Stories to Fulfill
-* As a client, (not logged in) I
+* As a user, (not logged in) I
+    * can view list of all videos
+* As a user, (logged in) I
     * can upload new videos
     * can view list of all videos
     * can post simple text-comments on a video